The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 Certification, insurance, and procurement all require the same thing: a shared definition.

-Any vendor can claim independent provability.
-There is no shared definition of what that means, no way to evaluate the claim, and no framework for third-party assessment.
+As buyers start to realize the importance of verifiable AI, any vendor can claim verification.
+There is no shared definition of what verification means, no way to evaluate the claim, and no framework for third-party assessment.
 Vendors with real technology can't differentiate from those who just claim the label.
 Enterprises can't compare solutions.
 Insurers can't underwrite a property no one has defined.

-The Proof-of-Control Initiative is building the first shared standard that defines what independent provability means and how to evaluate whether a system delivers it.
+The Proof-of-Control Initiative is building the first shared standard that defines what cryptographic verification means and how to evaluate whether a system delivers it.
 Co-chaired by Ken Huang, with founding enterprise participants from SAP, AstraZeneca, NVIDIA, Stanford, Cisco, and the Linux Foundation.

 Learn more about the Initiative →